Yet another reason to tell your kids to go outside and play

 As with conventional screens, the concerns revolve around impacting vision, as well as brain development.
 Most of the major manufacturers are recommending that children should not be using their devices.
 Sony PlayStation, for example, says their VR headset should only be used by kids aged 13 and up.

-My parents used to tell me I’d get ‘TV eyes’ from watching too much television or sitting too close to the screen.
-Now I finally understand what they meant.
+Many parents used to tell kids they’d get ‘TV eyes’ from watching too much television or sitting too close to the screen.
+Now we finally understand what they meant.